guaguabujianle/GIGN/README.md

 IGN: https://github.com/zjujdj/InteractionGraphNet/tree/master
 SchNet: https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/nn/models/schnet.html
 EGNN: https://github.com/vgsatorras/egnn
+RF-Score: The RF-Score features are extracted using OODT: https://github.com/oddt/oddt, we already provide the processed data so that the project can be run directly.
 Each baseline folder has a requirement.txt listing the version of the packages.

 ## Dataset: